‘A new imagination of social justice is emerging in modern Malayali fiction’: Translator J Devika

 The idea of this whole anthology focusing on a region, viewed through the eyes of its writers, was new.
 I also have notes on why each story is important.
 So, size-wise, it was essentially a random choice, dependent on factors like pricing, and not really on anything else.

 I had a word limit.
 I had to choose these stories within those constraints.
 What I did was try to see, try to mirror because, as I told you, I’m looking at it through the eyes of the writer.
 I also wanted to see if I could match the diversity of Kerala with the diversity in short story writing that is available at present.
 So, for example, a much larger number of women writers, and also viewpoints.
-The particular story where all the women go naked [in protest], that is Shahina’s story. [“Like Wind, Sun, Leaf and Flower” by Shahika E] Now, if you ask me, if it’s my view, maybe not so much.
+The particular story where all the women go naked [in protest], that is Shahina’s story. [“Like Wind, Sun, Leaf and Flower” by Shahina E.] Now, if you ask me, if it’s my view, maybe not so much.
 But I think it’s very important to map.
 It’s a story that brings out the frustration.
 I don’t think aesthetically it is great.
 But that is really not the point.
 The point is that it brings out the kind of rage and frustration that a whole generation of Malayalee women have been feeling, including my generation, from my generation onwards at the most.
 And it conveys it rather well.

 It has the ability to, I think, boil what is simmering inside.